 Understand Agile Organisations

 Agile is first and foremost a team-based model.
 So, what happens when you need to scale this model and have multiple teams, perhaps even hundreds, working together to deliver products at speed?

-Based on your product suite you may need to have multiply value streams feeding into different products or have multiply teams coordinating across the organisation to deliver a holistic customer journey.
+Based on your product suite you may need to have multiple value streams feeding into different products or have multiple teams coordinating across the organisation to deliver a holistic customer journey.
 For most organisations, not all teams will be working fully Agile, or use the same Agile working methods.
 This means you need to consider the governance across the business.

 Whatever Agile Model you work with, e.g. a hybrid model or a ‘Spotify’ model made up of tribes and squads, it’s important for HR to get comfortable with how and why we scale.